News Corporation: Final holdings

 News Corporation split up to 21st Century Fox and the current incarnation of News Corporation on June 28, 2013.
-All media and broadcasting assets, except media assets owned by News Limited, now belong to The Walt Disney Company and Fox Corporation (successors to 21st Century Fox), its legal successors.
-Meanwhile, newspapers and other publishing assets, including media assets under News Limited, were spun off as a new News Corp.
+All media and broadcasting assets, except media assets owned by News Limited, now belong to Fox Corporation, the legal successor to News Corporation (and 21st Century Fox).
+Meanwhile, newspapers and other publishing assets, including media assets under News Limited, were spun off and belong to News Corp.